kocherovms/metracer/README.md

 ```

 4) When you are done with tracing press **q** - this will stop tracing and remove all instrumentation from a target JVM
+---

 There are other functions available in metracer (e.g. vertical instrumentation).
-Brief description is availble in a builtin help:
+Brief description of **metracer** functionality is available in a builtin help:
 ``` console
 $ java -jar metracer.jar -h
 ```

-For detailed information on how to use **metracer** please visit http://develorium.com/metracer.
+For more detailed information on how to use **metracer** please visit http://develorium.com/metracer.

 # Technology